armory/spinnaker-aws-policy/README.md

 ## Rosco

 The policy that Spinnaker's Rosco requires is a bit different.
-Since Rosco uses Packer, you can consult HashiCorp has their recommendation for Packer [here](https://www.packer.io/docs/builders/amazon.html).
+Since Rosco uses Packer, you can consult HashiCorp's recommendation [here](https://www.packer.io/docs/builders/amazon.html).